svicario/phyloH/README.md

  -h 0 or 1         boolean to check if you want html output

  The script is exposed behind a webservice.
 For details visit https://www.biodiversitycatalogue.org/rest_methods/143

+Send e-mails to Saverio Vicario (the repo owner) for questions and comments